parliant/PRLActivityIndicatorView/README.md

 Builds sample application to show the capabilities.
 Run the project, and touch the four buttons to display each state.

-### PRLIndeterminateProgressIndicator.m and .h files
+### PRLActivityIndicatorView.m and .h files

-The main class file that implements PRLIndeterminateProgressIndicator.
+The main class file that implements PRLActivityIndicatorView.
 You need these files in your project.

 #### PRLViewAnimator.m and .h files

-This class animates the in progress status of PRLIndeterminateProgressIndicator.
+This class animates the in progress status of PRLActivityIndicatorView.
 These files are also required in your project.

 #### Other source files